 DFF was a big part of the life that Jerry lived, but it was his faith in Jesus Christ that guided him in every aspect of his walk here on earth.
 That kind, gentle spirit, and simple faith are the legacy by which he desired others to remember him.
 Knowing that, in this life, our actions are sometimes the only Bible others will ever read, he chose to live out the truths of God’s Word.
 Just like Jesus, Jerry had friends that ranged from saints to sinners.
 Because of Jerry’s daily testimony, there are no doubts from any of those friends as to exactly where Jerry is right now.
 Jerry would want you to know that you can also have that same confidence in where you will spend eternity by accepting the free gift of Salvation offered by Jesus.

-Jerry is survived by his wife, Marilyn J. Clark of Olympia; son, Brian Clark of Olympia; daughter, Debbie Messer of Olympia; grandchildren, Joshua Jones and Kyle Jones; three great grandchildren; and brother, Loren Clark of Oregon.
+Jerry is survived by his wife, Marilyn J. Clark of Olympia; son, Brian Clark of Olympia; daughter, Debbie Messer of Olympia; grandchildren, Joshua Jones and Kyle Jones; great grandchildren, Jeremiah, Indiana, and June; and brother, Loren Clark of Oregon.
 He was predeceased by his parents; and brother, Howard Clark.

 Services will be held Saturday, July 28, 2018, 1:00 p.m. at Mountain View Church, 940 Israel Road SW, Tumwater, WA 98501.
 Donations in Jerry’s honor may be made to a charity of your choice.